pspEgg/antigua/antiguablog.md

 **Michelle** is the magician behind the refreshingly delicious gluten-free, diary-free, soy-free, non-genetically-modified baked sweets, if that's your thing.

 But the real deal here is the artistry in sourcing ingredients from scratch and bringing out the best of nature through merely applying heat, think local carrots and pupkins, organic dark choc and spices.
-That's how Yancey approches coffee, start with the freshest and strongest beans and pull the shots with veteran expertise.
+That's how Yancey approaches coffee, start with the freshest and strongest beans and pull the shots with veteran expertise.

-Her [kickstarter][] campaign for achiving allergy-free bakies just concluded last decimber
+Her [kickstarter][] campaign for achiving allergy-free bakies just concluded last december

 [kickstarter]:http://www.kickstarter.com/projects/2074574548/la-la-bakies-a-vegan-and-gluten-free-alternative-b